 Located in leafy Brockwell Park, Brockwell Lido has been around since 1937.
 It closed in the 90s, but a vocal campaign from the community saw it relaunched a few years later.
 Today, it is run by volunteers, has Grade II-listed status and a recently added sauna.
 Come summer, it transforms into a pop-up outdoor cinema in the evenings.

 Dulwich Road, Brockwell Park, SE24 0PA

 Charlton Lido and Lifestyle Club is an all-round fitness destination, complete with tennis courts and a state-of-the-art gym.
 The wellness studio overlooks the club’s spectacular Olympic-sized, heated outdoor pool.
-During the summer months the sun terraces are a great place to soak up the sun while sipping a cool drink from Coffee Corner, which is open from June to September.
+During the summer months the sun terraces are a great place to soak up the sun while sipping a cool drink from Coffee Corner.

 Hornfair Park, Shooters Hill Road, Charlton, SE18 4LX

 Finchley Lido is a great place for family swimming, with a leisure pool that includes a wave machine, jets and other fun features.
 The 25m pool boasts a comprehensive ‘Learn to swim’ programme, while the outdoor pool is a great place to swim when the temperature soars.
-Summer 2019 will see the poolside changing facilities benefit from a refurbishment which will provide more family changing areas.
+Last summer saw the poolside changing facilities benefit from a refurbishment, which now provide more family changing areas.

 Chaplin Square, Finchley, N12 0GL

 At 50x23m, Park Road is one of the largest heated lidos in London and has been a popular summer swimming spot since 1926.
 Following an £8m investment last year, the lido has been given a complete makeover, with brand new changing areas, bathroom facilities, a new reception area and cafe.
 The pool has also been renovated and new landscaping and water features give the whole site a relaxing, family-friendly feel.